Skip to content

 Members Only – View NY Ball-Handle Searchable List

-Ball-handle reels are a subset of 19th century reels known as New York-style reels.
+Ball-handle reels are a subset of 19th century fishing reels known as New York-style reels.
 They get their name from their ball shaped counterbalances and attachment points.
 They appear to have originated in New York in the 1830’s and were produced through the 1890’s.
 While most ball-handle reels were made in New York city, the design was copied by reel makers throughout the United States, Canada and Great Britain.

 The purpose of this ORCA website section is to help identify the many unmarked or retailer marked ball-handle multiplying reels that we so frequently encounter.
 The Ball Handle List includes only reels bearing names of shops that we are reasonably confident manufactured reels.
 Because many shops also sold retail, some of their marked reels may represent trade reels from other makers.
 In addition, there are other makers not yet represented in this list so please consider contributing photos of your reels by contacting Jason Dennis.